Fantominium/malcolm-typescript/README.md

 Context being passed correctly, however the issue is updating the dom and having the change persist through navigation and page refresh

 Also figure out how to have change reflected in styled components

+###TODO
+    - Create tests for this; unit, integration, and snapshot.
+    - integragtion script for github actions to run above tests and build project
+    - re-implement styling on old react site for these in styled components.